Advanced-Systems/anonpy/README.md

 ## Installation

-> ⚠ It is currently not possible to install this library with `pip` because
+> ⚠ It is currently not possible to install this library with `pip`.
-> the name `anonpy` is currently being used by an another (abandoned) project
-> on PyPI.
-We are in talks about transferring this name to our project.

 This library can be installed with: